-By viewing the 15 factors contained in the ISTEA legislation as building blocks for the development of multimodal evaluation criteria, the North Central Texas Council of Governments (NCTGC), the MPO of the Dallas-Ft.
-Worth region, established its process for allocating flexible funding.
+By viewing the 15 factors contained in the ISTEA legislation as building blocks for the development of multimodal evaluation criteria, the North Central Texas Council of Governments (NCTGC), the MPO of the Dallas-FL Worth region, established its process for allocating flexible funding.
 NCTGC added several regional goals to the factors, and then submitted a total of 21 criteria to its Policy Board, highway, transit, and travel demand management committees, and community transportation groups for review.
-Specifically, members of these groups were asked to assign weights to each of the criteria, to combine complimentary criteria, and to formulate final evaluation criteria in time forthe development and submission B FHWA and FTA of its FY I 996 TIP.
+Specifically, members of these groups were asked to assign weights to each of the criteria, to combine complimentary criteria, and to formulate final evaluation criteria in time for the development and submission to FHWA and FTA of its FY 1993 TIP.

-NCTOC continued to look at ways to improve its evaluation criteria, and its Policy Board approved a revised set of criteria in November of 1993.
-The MPOs final evaluation criteria' for the allocation for STP and FTA Urbanized Area Formulafunds reflects regional priorities such as current and future Cost-effectiveness, air quality and energy conservation goals, and social mobility.
+NCTGC continued to look at ways to improve its evaluation criteria, and its Policy Board approved a revised set of criteria in November of 1993.
+The MPO's final evaluation criteria for the allocation of STP and FTA Urbanized Area Formula funds reflects regional priorities such as current and future cost-effectiveness, air quality and energy conservation goals, and social mobility.
 Acknowledging ISTEA's requirement that transportation plans and improvement programs be fiscally constrained, the final criteria lends particular weight to a project's local cost participation.
 CMAQ project evaluation criteria was similarly revised to give more points to Transportation Control Measures and social mobility projects than in the original criteria.